-1. Weekends With a Monday Holiday
+1. Weekends with a Monday holiday

 While you may be able to score a discounted rate from the venue to have your wedding on a Sunday night, since most people have the Monday holiday off, you'll find that flights and hotel costs skyrocket on these weekends.
-Keep this in mind when picking one of those weekends, as some guests may have to decline coming because of the extra travel costs.
+Keep this in mind when picking one of these, as some guests may have to decline coming because of the extra travel costs.

 Weekend of May 27-29, 2017